bitnami/charts/bitnami/fluentd/README.md

 ### Prometheus metrics

 This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
-This will expose Fliend native Prometheus endpoint in a metrics service that can be configured under the `metrics.service` section.
+This will expose Fluentd native Prometheus endpoint in a metrics service that can be configured under the `metrics.service` section.
 It will have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements